Authenticating Dataedo Portal with Google Workspace

 - To add a new one, click Add SAML.

-- Fill in the fields with values from your identity provider (for example, Azure AD):
+- Fill in the fields with values from your identity provider (for example, Entra ID):

 - Display name – for example,